nmylynh/Data-Structures/notes.md

 #### Dynamic Array:
 - An array of which the size can change
 - Where you can allocate more space for the same data structure

+#### Queues & Stacks

+- **Queues:** First in, First Out - Horizontal
+    - A queue is a container of objects (a linear collection) that are inserted and removed according to the FIFO principle
+    - For example, line at groceries, food courts, or retail stores
+    - Only two operations are allowed:
+        - **Enqueue**: Insert an item nto the back of the queue
+        - **Dequeue**: Removes the front item of the queue
+    - **Applications**:
+        - Await functions
+        - Requests to server
+        - Sorting
+    - The _data type queue_ is an adapter class
+        - Meaning it is built on top of data structures
+        - Underlying structure for a queue could be an array, a Vector, an ArrayList, a LinkedList, or any other collection

+- **Stacks:** Last In, First Out - Vertical
+    - A stack is a limited access data structure
+        - Elements can only be added and removed at the top
+    - Like a stack of books, you remove the top stack, and when you add, you add to the top stack
+    - In _pushdown_ stacks, only two operations are allowed:
+        - **push**: adds the the item into the top of the stack
+        - **pop**: removes the item out of the top of the stack
+    - **Applications**:
+        - Reversing a word. _Push_ letter by letter, and _Pop_ letter by letter
+            - _push_ `A, P, P, L, E`, _pop_ `E, L, P, P, A`
+        - Undo mechanism in text editors.
+            - Keeping all text changes in a stack
+            - `Ctrl + Z`

 # Linked List: